PotatoShaga/DotaApi/README.md

 # DotaApi
+This python program takes in your steam_id and position to request a query to StratzApi.
+Processing the data from the query, it provides a statistical overview (data + graph) of your relative networth, cs/denies, level, and kda at a selected minute.
+This program can be run from the terminal, or run from a website locally.

+The data processing uses mostly Pandas' dataframes, the data is given in the form of an excelsheet, the graphs were made with Matplotlib, and the website was created with Django.

+# Running the website locally
+Change your current directory to DotaApi/djangotut, and type into the console python manage.py runserver.
+Then ctrl-click the local address to open it.
+The unneeded excel files (pngs, raw _data exceel sheet) are stored inside djangotut.

+# netWorthDifference
 For networthDifference, the stats are ordered by comparing the respective positions to themselves for index 1-5.
 Index 6-10 are comparing positions to their lane opposition.
 It follows the table below:

 Formula: AllyPosition - EnemyPosition